solid-contrib/specification-tests/README.md

   * baseUri - The base URI used for any relative IRIs.
 * Returns an array of strings in the form `<subject> <predicate> <object> .`

+#### `parseContainerContents(data, url)`
+Parses the body of a container to extract the list of members.
+* Parameters:
+  * data - The container data.
+  * url - The URL of the container.
+* Returns an array of strings representing the URLs of all members of the container.

 # Example Test Cases
 The following are a selection of example tests that demonstrate different features of the test harness, and show various approaches to writing tests.